HansK-p/test/README.md

 # test
-This repo is only for testing
+This repo is only for testing.